 38. Smoo Cave, Scottish Highlands

 The large Smoo Cave is a combined sea cave and an inner freshwater cave located in Durness.
 This mystical cave is riddled with caves and tunnels.
 However, the most stunning sight is the waterfall where the Smoo burn drops over 24 meters into a cavern below.
+These beautiful places in the UK are truly worth a visit.

-39. Langmull Beach, the Isle of Mull
+39. Langmull Beach, The Isle Of Mull

 Often called one of the best-kept secrets on the Isle of Mull, Langamull Beach looks like something out of the Caribbean.
-Though it is located 3 kilometres away from the nearest roads, this secluded beach offers spectacular views over to the Small Isles and Skye.
+Though it is located 3 kilometers away from the nearest roads, this secluded beach offers spectacular views over to the Small Isles and Skye.

 40. Dun Briste, Downpatrick, Northern Ireland